-- 10.1 The durability of C-C composites over time under reactor environment conditions is a principal engineering design concern.
+10.1 The durability of SiC-SiC composites over time under reactor environment conditions is a principal engineering design concern.
 In a nuclear reactor, the composites must maintain a defined set of chemical, physical, and mechanical properties for extended periods of time under defined conditions of fast neutron radiation exposure, static and cyclic stress at elevated temperatures, and high temperature oxidation/ corrosion $(O_2/H_2O/CO_2/N_2, et al.)$ exposure.
-This requires that physical changes in the component (chemistry, phases, crystallinity grain size, mass loss/gain, porosity, corrosion products, flaw populations) and degradation of physical and mechanical properties all be understood and controlled in terms of the fiber, the interface coatings, the matrix, porosity, and surface seal coatings.
-Any changes in structure and properties will depend on the combined effects of time, radiation levels, temperature, stress, and oxygen/corrosion concentration. - 10.2 Under neutron radiation at elevated temperatures, the composite should undergo minimal swelling, shrinkage, dimensional changes, phase changes, pore formation, and microcracking that may degrade the physical and mechanical properties and the functionality of the composite.
+This requires that physical changes in the composite structure (chemistry, phases, crystallinity, grain size, mass loss/gain, porosity, corrosion products, flaw populations) and degradation of physical and mechanical properties all be understood and controlled in terms of the fiber, the interface coatings, the matrix, porosity, and surface seal coatings.
+Any changes in structure and properties will depend on the combined effects of time, radiation levels, temperature, stress, and oxygen/corrosion concentration.
+(2, 4, 8, 17-22)

+Note 4-Under neutron radiation at reactor operating temperatures, the composite should undergo minimal swelling, shrinkage, dimensional changes, phase changes, pore formation, and microcracking that may degrade the physical and mechanical properties and the functionality of the composite.

-- Note 2-Different carbon fibers and graphite matrices will have different susceptibility to radiation damage based on crystal structure and impurities.
-The radiation damage effects should be assessed and understood for each specific component, including matrix, fiber, interface coating, and surface seal coating. - 10.3 Oxidation/corrosion effects at elevated temperatures within the reactor must by controlled and managed in terms of chemical reactions, mass loss/gain, dimensional changes, and corrosion product.
-Any degradation of physical and mechanical properties of the composite as a whole, must be managed and minimized, including any fiber interface coatings and surface seal coatings effects. - 10.4 Stress effects must be understood and controlled in terms of crack growth, flaw initiation, fatigue degradation, creep strain, and stress-rupture, all as a function of temperature, time, stress levels, and oxidation/corrosion conditions. - 10.5 The designer/purchaser/user shall specify the durability requirements (physical, mechanical, etc.) of the carbon-carbon composites under defined conditions of time, neutron irradiation, temperature, stress, oxidation conditions, and corrosion concentrations.
+NOTE 5-Different silicon carbide fibers and silicon carbide matrices will have different susceptibility to radiation damage based on crystal structure and impurities.
+The radiation damage effects should be assessed and understood for each specific component, including matrix, fiber, interface coating, and surface seal coating.

+10.2 Oxidation/corrosion effects at reactor operating temperatures must by controlled and managed in terms of chemical reactions, phase changes, mass loss/gain, dimensional changes, and corrosion products.
+Any degradation of physical and mechanical properties of the composite as a whole, must be managed and minimized, including any fiber interface coating and surface seal coating effects.

+10.3 Stress effects must be understood and controlled in terms of crack growth, flaw initiation, fatigue degradation, creep strain, and stress-rupture, all as a function of temperature, time, stress levels, and oxidation/corrosion conditions.

+10.4 The designer/purchaser/user shall specify the durability requirements (physical, mechanical, etc.) for the SiC-SiC composites under defined conditions of time, temperature, neutron irradiation, stress, oxidation conditions, and corrosion concentrations.
 Durability requirements are commonly defined as a "not-to-exceed" maximum % change in designated properties as a function of exposure conditions and time.
-The specification shall define the experimental test methods and the required exposure conditioning parameters for determining the physical, chemical, and mechanical durability.
-(Table 4 is a list of durability factors that need to be considered and possibly specified, depending on performance requirements.) - 10.6 Other durability requirements may be specified by the designer/purchaser/user [see Composite Materials Handbook CMH-17, Volume 5 (CMC Handbook)]. - 10.7 Each carbon-carbon composite production lot shall be sampled and tested per the designer/purchaser/user requirements for durability testing.
+The specification shall define the experimental test methods and the required exposure-conditioning parameters for determining the physical, chemical, and mechanical durability.
+(Table 3 is a list of durability factors that need to be considered and possibly specified, depending on performance requirements.)

+10.5 Other durability requirements may be specified by the designer/purchaser/user [see Composite Materials Handbook CMH-17, Volume 5 (CMC Handbook)].

+10.6 Each SiC-SiC composite production lot shall be sampled and tested per the designer/purchaser/user requirements for durability testing.